hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 !!!
 Info

 We recommend pairing the Flyout with the overlay component which obscures the main page the Flyout sits on top of.
-However, the components are decoupled, if there’s a benefit to the user having more visibility of the main page while the Flyout is open, not pairing the overlay with the Flyout may be acceptable.
+However, these components are decoupled, if there’s a benefit to the user having more visibility of the main page while the Flyout is open, not pairing the overlay with the Flyout may be acceptable.
 !!!

 ![Flyout position](/assets/components/flyout/flyout-position.png)